 Produced in the Fivemiletown Creamery in Co Tyrone, this fantastically tasty goats’ cheese can be sampled at the award-winning Oysters restaurant in Strabane, where it’s served whipped up into a lavender and honey mousse, or in a beetroot risotto at the Brewers’ House in Donaghmore near Dungannon.

 A favourite side order in Derry-Londonderry eateries, these crispy, deep-fried onions manage to be light and delicate while still packing a flavoursome punch.
-Try them for yourself at the city’s Exchange Restaurant – a two-minute walk away from the Maiden City’s four-star City Hotel.
+Try them for yourself at the city’s Exchange Restaurant – a two-minute walk away from the Walled City’s City Hotel.
 Derry is one and a half hours’ drive from Belfast and around three and a half hours from Dublin.

 Not strictly a food, but worth a mention for its chocolate content, is the Walled City Brewery’s Derry Milk beer.
 Hand-crafted from chocolate stout and organic cow’s milk, a pint of this velvety drink is the sweetest way to round off a day of food exploration.